Rita Houston and Brandi Carlile in 2005 (photo via WFUV archives)

-Sarah came to New York City from Boston, Mass. in early 2006 to be the founding producer of the interview segments you hear on WFUV, including the long-form "Words and Music from Studio A" and "FUV Live" (Monday-Thursday nights at 9pm) and the short-form "Take Five" podcast.
+Sarah came to New York City from Boston, Mass. in early 2006 to be the founding producer of the interview segments you hear on WFUV, including the long-form "Words and Music from Studio A" and "FUV Live" (Monday-Thursday nights, now at 8pm) and the short-form "Take Five" podcast.
 Her researching, writing and editing produced insightful interviews that felt like you were eavesdropping on an intimate conversation.
 Now as Assistant Program Director, you can still hear and see Sarah's production work on the air and on wfuv.org, keeping you informed about what WFUV is up to.

 Her spare time is largely devoted to music too, whether she is seeing it, listening to it, or playing it.
 "I'm a sucker for artists who push the bounds of the acoustic guitar, whether that's topping it with a surprising lyric, throwing a beat behind it, or just making sounds I've never heard," Sarah explains.